webplatform/docs/tutorials/using_selectors/index.md

   </ul>
 </div></syntaxhighlight>

-See see our complete [[CSS-based drop down menu example]] for a possible cue.
+See our complete [[CSS-based drop down menu example]] for a possible cue.
 }}
 {{Notes_Section}}
 {{Compatibility_Section